tidymodels/recipes/tests/testthat/_snaps/bin2factor.md

     Condition
       Error in `step_bin2factor()`:
       Caused by error in `prep()`:
-      !
-All columns selected for the step should be double, integer, or logical.
+      x All columns selected for the step should be double, integer, or logical.
+      * 1 factor variable found: `description`

 ---